 KEY POINTS OF EPISODE:

-> Check out the email I received from a listener about this episode:
+Check out the email I received from a POCF and Scientist after this episode aired:

 I both enjoyed and appreciated the positive framing of this book and your subsequent episode.
 It delights me to see a seasoned POCF, such as yourself, taking so much pride in your work in this industry.
 All too often, ‘women’s work’ is undervalued in our society; this goes for the commercial fishing industry, too.